-The members of our nominating and corporate governance committee are , and . is the chair of the nominating and corporate governance committee's responsibilities will include:
+The members of our nominating and corporate governance committee are James Garvey and Richard Lindstrom, M.D.
+Mr. Garvey is the chair of the nominating and corporate governance committee.
+Our nominating and corporate governance committee's responsibilities will include:

 - identifying individuals qualified to become members of our board of directors; - recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing an annual evaluation of our board of directors.